 Behind the scenes she manages a plethora of paperwork, staff schedules, and "other duties as required".

-With a degree in Dairy Herd Management, and daily experience on the family farm, Claire is excited about both small and large animal medicine and behavior.
+With a degree in Dairy Herd Management, and past experience on the family farm, Claire is excited about both small and large animal medicine and behavior.
 She has been with our clinic since 2010.

 In 2010, Kelly interned with us while in school for her Associate degree, and we hired her soon after as a Veterinary Assistant.
 After a brief move to Alabama, where she worked as a CVT in a local veterinary clinic, Kelly missed sub-zero temperatures and decided to move home to Wisconsin.
 We were thrilled to welcome her back, as a newly-seasoned CVT, in 2012.